- About 22% of the population is enrolled Medicare in South Carolina.

 Medicare enrollment in South Carolina

-As of September 2022, there were 1,159,851 people enrolled in Medicare in South Carolina.
+As of mid-2023, there were 1,183,019 people enrolled in Medicare in South Carolina.
 That’s about 22% of South Carolina’s population enrolled in Medicare, compared with about 19% of the United States population enrolled in Medicare.

 People become eligible for Medicare either due to their age (turning 65) or due to a disability.
-In South Carolina, 13.5% of Medicare beneficiaries were eligible due to a disability as of September 2022, while the rest were eligible due to their age.
-Nationwide, 88% of all Medicare enrollment is due to age.
+In South Carolina, 13% of Medicare beneficiaries were eligible due to a disability as of mid-2023, while the rest were eligible due to their age.
+Nationwide, more than 88% of all Medicare beneficiaries are eligible due to age.

 Medicare Advantage in South Carolina